bhandras/usda/README.md

 USDA
 ----
-USDA is a small go library to load USDA nutrition database.
+USDA is a small Go library to load the USDA nutrition database (sr_27).

 Sample usage
 ------------
-Please find sample usage in example directory.
+Please find sample usage in the `example` directory.
 Note that this library is not complete and is put here for personal use mostly.

 License
 -------